US Regional Last-Mile Delivery Network

 3.25 hours earlier than the prior manual process

-The three route planners, who had initially been skeptical about the system, became its strongest advocates after the second week.
-The overnight route generation gave them time to focus on exception handling and driver communication rather than building routes under time pressure.
-The CEO reported that the contract driver cost reduction alone covered the full engagement cost within the first quarter.
-The company has since used the demand forecasting model to evaluate two potential new hub locations, using predicted volume distribution to model the economics before committing to a lease.
+The three route planners, initially skeptical, became the system's strongest advocates after the second week.
+Overnight route generation gave them time for exception handling and driver communication instead of building routes under time pressure.
+The CEO said the contract driver cost reduction alone covered the full engagement cost within the first quarter.
+The company has since used the forecasting model to evaluate two potential new hub locations, modeling the economics from predicted volume distribution before committing to a lease.

 CEO, Regional Last-Mile Delivery Network